coordinature/coordinature.github.io/development/solutions/earthly/mangrove/research.md

 They are found on coastlines in tropical and subtropical areas.
 They are mosly growing in a waterlogged invironment.

+role:
+- Nursery: It's often reverred to as the oceans nursery, because of its roots that provide a sheltered place for small fish and larvae to grow up.
+- Food: It is playing a important role for food for a whole ecosystem, including us humans.
+- Soil: It plays a great role against soil eruption.

 anatomy:
 Roots:
 - Long, thick roots.